23 FAQs about ownership issues.

 These percentages apply to either a single shareholder or a group of shareholders acting together.

-5. If an outside investor takes shares in the company, would my rights be affected?
+5. Would my rights be affected if an outside investor takes shares in the company?

 Your rights may be affected if: